Diligent-Software-LLC/data_error_int/README.md

 * DEFAULT_MESSAGE

 A default explanation string.
-The default is "The argument was neither a Complex, Float, Integer, Rational , String, Bignum, Fixnum, NilClass, Symbol, or Time object."
+The default is "The argument was neither a Numeric, FalseClass,
+                                              TrueClass, Symbol, String, or Time object."

 * INTERFACE